CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 The CartoLayer uses vector rendering.
 This means the feature geometry is available client-side so we can easily know if the user is hovering over a feature and highlight it.

 Highlighting requires to set the layer [`pickable`](https://deck.gl/docs/api-reference/core/layer#pickable) property to `true`.
-If the CartoLayer is using vector tiles (`type == MAP_TYPES.TILESET` and/or `format = FORMATS.TILEJSON`), you also need to set the [`uniqueIdProperty`](https://deck.gl/docs/api-reference/carto/carto-layer#uniqueidproperty) to the feature property name that allows to identify each feature uniquely.
+If the CartoLayer is using vector tiles (`type == MAP_TYPES.TILESET` and/or `format == FORMATS.TILEJSON`), you also need to set the [`uniqueIdProperty`](https://deck.gl/docs/api-reference/carto/carto-layer#uniqueidproperty) to the feature property name that allows to identify each feature uniquely.

 The color to be used for highlighting is specified using the [`highlightColor`](https://deck.gl/docs/api-reference/core/layer#highlightcolor) property.
-This property is a [data accessor](#data-accessors) and you can specify a color to be used always or you can decide which color to use depending on the feature and current visualization properties.
+This property is an [accessor](#accessors): you can specify a color to be used always or you can decide which color to use depending on the feature and current visualization properties.

 If you set the [`autoHighlight`](https://deck.gl/docs/api-reference/core/layer#autohighlight) property to `true`, the feature hovered will be highlighted with the color specified by the `highlightColor` property.